espressif/idf-eclipse-plugin/README.md

 # How do I upgrade my existing IDF Eclipse Plugin?

 If you are installing IDF Eclipse Plugin into your Eclipse for the first time, you first need to add the new release's repository as follows:

-1. `Window` > `Preferences` > `Install/Update` > `Available Software Sites`
+1. `Window` > `Preferences` > `Install/Update` > `Available Software Sites`.
-1. Click `Add`
+1. Click `Add`.
-1. Enter the URL of the new repository https://dl.espressif.com/dl/idf-eclipse-plugin/updates/latest/
+1. Enter the URL of the new repository https://dl.espressif.com/dl/idf-eclipse-plugin/updates/latest/.
-1. Click `Ok`
+1. Click `Ok`.

-If you've already installed IDF Eclipse Plugin using update site URL, you can get the latest changes using below
+If you've already installed IDF Eclipse Plugin using `update site URL`, you can get the latest changes by following the steps below:

-1. `Help` > `Check for Updates`
+1. `Help` > `Check for Updates`.
-1. If updates are found, select `Espressif IDF Plugins for Eclipse` and deselect all other items
+1. If updates are found, select `Espressif IDF Plugins for Eclipse` and deselect all other items.
-1. Click `Next` to proceed with the installation
+1. Click `Next` to proceed with the installation.

 ![](docs/images/Update_plugins.png)